zkSync-Community-Hub/community-code/content/tutorials/cross-chain-governance/_partials/_local.md

 ### Starting a Local Node

-Open Docker Desktop so the Docker daemon is running in the background, and use `zksync-cli` to start a local in-memory node.
+Open Docker Desktop so the Docker daemon is running in the background, and use `zksync-cli` to start a local node.

 First, configure the CLI to use a dockerized node: